sav-che/TL-2/Authors/Buffham, Thomas Hughes {std. Buffham}.md

-> [!cite] BHL link: this entry starts at [page 211](https://www.biodiversitylibrary.org/item/103861#page/221/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 211](https://www.biodiversitylibrary.org/page/33266518) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Buffham, Thomas Hughes (1840-1896), British algologist and astronomer born at Long Sutton, Lincolnshire, clerk in an office at Earith, Hunts, in ca. 1876 removed to London, entering the office of Messrs.
-Warren & Co. as clerk, later chief clerk, ultimately London agent of this firm. (*Buffham*).
+Warren & Co. as clerk, later chief clerk, ultimately London agent of this firm.
+**Abbreviated name**: *Buffham*

 #### Herbarium and types